July 4, 2025

 Why Evidence-Based Assessments Matter

 Family caregivers experience profound stress, burnout, and emotional strain, yet many remain unseen by traditional healthcare.
-Validated, evidence-based assessments are critical to measuring the true state of caregiver health and emotional wellbeing, enabling targeted interventions and support.
+Research-backed screening tools can make caregiver health and emotional wellbeing more visible, creating a clearer basis for support.

 GiveCare meets caregivers where they are: texting.
-Behind our simple, conversational UX is a rigorous selection of clinically validated assessments.
+Behind our simple, conversational UX is a careful selection of research-informed assessments, including validated instruments where licensed and appropriate.

 Choosing the Right Instruments